 Mode: Aperture Priority or Manual Mode

-I shoot everything with Aperture Priority mode by default, but switch to Manual mode when shooting long exposure photography that goes beyond 30 secs of exposure.
-This is because only Manual mode can handle shutter speed that exceeds 30 secs.
-FYI, most of my dusk photos on Gallery Page were shot with Manual mode, exposing well over 30 secs (mostly 2-4 minutes).
+I shoot everything with Aperture Priority mode by default, but switch to Manual mode when shooting long exposure photography that goes beyond 30 seconds of exposure.
+This is because only Manual mode can handle shutter speed that exceeds 30 seconds.
+FYI, most of my dusk photos on Top 50 Photo Gallery were shot with Manual mode, exposing well over 30 seconds (mostly 2-3 minutes).

 Aperture (f-stop): f/13 or f/11 (My Usual Choice)

 Aperture controls depth of field and light.
 A bigger f-stop number like f/13 captures greater depth of field, allowing more of the scene to be in focus (which suits cityscape photography) and also lets in less light to reach the sensor.
 This helps slow down shutter speed and is a perfect recipe for long exposure photography.
 On the other hand, a smaller f-stop number like f/2.8 is used to purposefully throw the background out of focus (check my rare portrait shots on Tumblr ).
 It’s something you’ll never need as long as your interest doesn’t go beyond cityscape photography.

 Shutter Speed: Anything from a Few Seconds to a Few Minutes (Depends How Much Light Is Left in the Sky)

 Shutter speed controls how long the shutter remains open.
 When using Aperture Priority mode, it’s not you but your camera that decides shutter speed (and that’s perfectly fine!).
 Only when shutter speed goes over 30 seconds, you’ll need to switch from Aperture Priority mode to Manual mode and take the full control by yourself.